-Unauthorized vendors may not sell or distribute food, ice cream, merchandise, or other items on USC property.
+Unauthorized vendors may not sell or distribute any consumable product, merchandise, or other items on USC property.
 Scavenging and searching through campus trash containers for recyclables or for any other items is also prohibited.
 Anyone witnessing any unauthorized vendors or individuals searching the trash should immediately notify DPS.
-To report a violation on the University Park Campus, call (213) 740-6000, or text your concern to 274637 and include the term "TC4T" in the body of your message.
-To report a violation on the Health Sciences campus call (323) 442-1200.
+To report a violation on the UPC, call (213) 740-6000, or text your concern to 274637 and include the term "TC4T" in the body of your message.
+To report a violation on the HSC, call (323) 442-1200.